oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 #### Endpoint Request Confidentiality

-The redirection endpoint SHOULD require the use of TLS as described in {{tls-version}} when the requested response type is "code", or when the redirection request will result in the transmission of sensitive credentials over an open network.
-This specification does not mandate the use of TLS because at the time of this writing, requiring clients to deploy TLS is a significant hurdle for many client developers.
+The redirection endpoint SHOULD require the use of TLS as described in {{tls-version}} when the requested response type is `code`, or when the redirection request will result in the transmission of sensitive credentials over an open network.
 If TLS is not available, the authorization server SHOULD warn the resource owner about the insecure endpoint prior to redirection (e.g., display a message during the authorization request).